namsaxena/namsaxena.github.io/_posts/WebScrapingGuide.md

+---
+layout: post
+title: "Web Scraping Guide (for absolute novices)"
+date: 2018-08-06
+---

 In this document, I provide a step-by-step guide to web scraping.
-I started from scratch with no understanding of either Python or web scraping, so this manual is for true novices.
+I started from scratch with no understanding of either Python or web scraping, so this manual is for true beginners.

 The document is organized as follows: